Germano Celant: Work

 Germano Celant was born in Genoa, Italy.
 He attended the University of Genoa, where he studied history of art with Eugenio Battisti.
-In 1963 he worked as assistant editor for Marcatrè, a Genoa-based magazine about architecture, art, design, music and literature founded by Rodolfo Vitone, Eugenio Battisti, Paolo Portoghesi, Diego Carpitella, Maurizio Calvesi, Umberto Eco, Vittorio Gelmetti and Edoardo Sanguineti.
+In 1958 he joined Gruppo Studio, a collective formed by Luigi Tola and Rodolfo Vitone.
+In 1963 he worked as assistant editor for Marcatrè, a Genoa-based magazine about architecture, art, design, music and literature founded by Vitone, Eugenio Battisti, Paolo Portoghesi, Diego Carpitella, Maurizio Calvesi, Umberto Eco, Vittorio Gelmetti and Edoardo Sanguineti.
 In 1967, his manifesto of Arte Povera, Notes for a Guerilla War, was published in Flash Art.
-The concept of Arte Povera seemed to be that in Italy art was quite different from America due to the different circumstances at the time.
-Italy was going through an industrial period but was not really making the pop art that coincided with the established economy as opposed to American artists like Warhol, Robert Rauschenberg, and other pop artists.
-The Italian artists were going for a humanism in their art and not for the coolness and calculated machine-made imagery of the pop artists.
+The concept of Arte Povera theorized that contemporary art in Italy was different from the one made in America due to the specific historical and socio-political circumstances.
+Italy was going through an industrial period but was not really making the pop art that coincided with the established economy as opposed to American artists like Warhol, Robert Rauschenberg, and other artists.
+Italian artists instead were going for a humanist approach in their work, favouring discarded materials.